-I brought this very form to all of my existing seller-clients this week, and guess what?
-Every single one of my clients, without exception, was more than happy to sign it.
+When I first started introducing these forms to clients last year, every single one of them, without exception, was more than happy to sign it.
 It seemed totally reasonable to them that I would not be available to serve them 24/7.

 - Might this decision piss off other agents who make a habit of submitting offers with short irrevocables?
 Sure.
 But I don’t work for those other agents.
 I work for my clients.

 - And could restricting my availability cost me business over time?
 Sure.
-There might be sellers and buyers out there who would prefer an agent with around-the-clock availability.
+There might be sellers and buyers out there who would prefer an agent who is available around the clock.

 And that’s all right with me.